DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Hot!?...
 This is!?"

 Drake Nail started to emit light.
-Its dark blade become semi-transparent.
+It's dark blade become semi-transparent.
 Both gun parts and guard of his sword too somehow transformed into Sid's sword which he saw in graveyard.

-...As if responding to sword's name, it transformed.
+_As if responding to sword's name, it transformed._

 And after it settled down.
 In Kai's hand was Shining Sword.
 This semi-transparent blade looked as beautiful as most expensive jewel.